BrittanyOh/HTML-CSS-Project2/README.md

 Do not overuse HTML class and id attributes in your HTML unnecessarily.
 If there is already a suitable tag for representing a given piece of content, favor the use of that tag rather than a less appropriate tag with a class or id attached for styling purposes.
-Format your HTML and CSS nicely so that it is as readable as possible, similarly to the examples shown in class.
-Also place a comment header in each file containing your name and section and a brief description of the assignment and the file's contents.
+<br> Format your HTML and CSS nicely so that it is as readable as possible, similarly to the examples shown in class.
+Also
+place a comment header in each file containing your name and section and a brief description of the assignment and the file's contents.
 You must properly use whitespace and indent your HTML and CSS code following examples shown in class.
 To keep line lengths manageable, do not place more than one block element on the same line or begin any